plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     → Γ , B ∋ (suc x) ⦂ A
 ```

+* The index `0` has the type at the front of the context.

+* For the index `suc x`, we recursively look up its type in the
+  remaining context `Γ`.

 ## Terms and the typing judgment

+As mentioned above, variables are de Bruijn indices, which we
+represent with natural numbers.

 ```
 Id : Set
 Id = ℕ
 ```

+Our terms are extrinsic, so we define a `Term` data type similar to
+the one in the [Lambda](./Lambda.lagda.md) chapter, but adapted for de
+Bruijn indices.
+The two new term constructors are for record creation
+and field access.

 ```
 data Term : Set where